|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Fates of the Crew

-Roughly an hour later, a 14 year old Filipino boy ran into the clearing to warn the survivors the Japanese were approaching and the survivors fled into the nearby jungle, carrying Acker.
-Later in the afternoon, Child went back to the crash site to look for Riddle but was spotted by the Japanese who opened fire but managed to hide in a wallow filled with water until night fall.
-Meanwhile, Coons and Acker continued to hid and incorrectly thought Child was killed or captured.
+Roughly an hour later, a 14 year old Filipino boy ran into the clearing to warn the Americans that the Japanese were approaching.
+The surviving crew carried Acker and fled into the nearby jungle.
+Later in the afternoon, Child went back to the crash site to look for Riddle but was spotted by the Japanese who opened fire but managed to hide in a wallow filled with water until after dark.
+Meanwhile, Coons and Acker continued to hide and incorrectly believed Child was killed or captured.

 Meanwhile, Coons and Acker hid in the jungle and narrowly avoided Japanese patrols.
 Above, they spotted American aircraft patrolling and searching for them.
 Six days later, the same Filipino youth found them and beckoned them to follow him to a rice storage building where four English speaking Filipinos gave them food and informed them a U. S. submarine was coming to rescue them the next night.